HalfDemon/iscore-rails/README.md

 * Done by the Blue Team

-* Juged by the Green Team Leaders and/ or members
+* Judged by the Green Team Leaders and/ or members

 ## Documentaion
 * Created by Blue Teams